 Invented more than 35 years ago, the Additive Manufacturing process of building layer by layer is one that has a number of benefits; namely design freedom, a reduction in wastage and the removal of costly barriers such as set-up and tooling, which prevent experimental concepts coming to fruition.
 It is because of prototyping and low volume production that engineers can now iterate without risk and consequences of making inevitable mistakes.

 Additive Manufacturing enables engineers to reduce the design life cycle of a project to bring products to market far quicker.
+One example of this is the ability to print ceramic cores without tooling.
+Visit this link to learn more.
 The ability to iterate and ‘design out faults’ early in the process, enables costly mistakes which lead to product recalls to be significantly reduced, if not irradiated.